mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

    * You can use `curl -X POST http://127.0.0.1:8080/search` command to verify that the API returns something like `[{"text":"e4c7751d5230","value":"e4c7751d5230"}]`.
 6. Select "Query Inspector" and hit "Refresh"
    * In the bottom part of the Query Inspector you should see response from RuuviPi that includes tag's data.
-   * You should also see some data visualized in the default panel.
+   * You should also see some data visualized in the panel already.
    ![](/assets/ruuviPi3.png)
+7. Save the panel and the dashboard

 ## Deploy Nginx